sectia22/Countries/README.md

 # Countries
 Free legally receivable IPTV channels as .m3u for Kodi. :-)

+IMPORTANT!
+ONLY CREATE A FORK IF YOU WANT TO WORK WITH ME AND NOT ONLY TO ENRICH YOUR GITHUB ACCOUNT!

 The lists work fine with me in the IPTV Simple Client from Kodi.
 To automatically create the individual lists to one list, i use the ADD-On IPTV-Merge from Matt Huisman. ;-) You find this great Add-On here: